VAT and Taxes in Estonia: How Do They Work?

 For example, if you offer software development services, consulting, marketing, etc., a different VAT will be applied depending on whether your customer is B2B (a company) or B2C (an individual person), if they have a VAT number or if they are in Europe:

-➡️ If your customer is B2B, European, and has a VAT number you do not add VAT to the invoice (0%).
+➡️ If your customer is B2B, European, and has a VAT number, do not add VAT to the invoice (0%).

 Instead, you add a clause to your invoice like this: “The purchase is liable to Intra-Community supply 0%, Reverse charge.”

-You can check here if the VAT of one of your customers is valid or not.
+You can check here if one of your customers’ VAT is valid.

 ➡️If your customer is outside of Europe (eg United States), you do not add VAT (0%).